Energetiks | Pointe Shoe Information

 Shop our range of demi-pointe shoes for beginner dancers to transition up to full pointe.
 Choose a pointe shoe in classical ballet pink or shop the other fashion colours in our selection.
 Whether you opt for our Australian designed Energetiks’ pointe shoes or ballet pointe shoes from brands Gaynor Minden, Grishko and Freed, you’ll love the pre-arched styles and beautiful tapered lines of our ballet pointe shoes.

-Booking an appointment is easy!
+Booking an online appointment is easy!

 Location: In-store Dancewear Essentials 756 Cameron Rd, Tauranga